Last Updated: June 18, 2018

 Third Party Disclosures

-We do not disclose identifying information to any third parties, except under the following circumstances:
+We do not disclose personal identifying information to any third parties, except under the following circumstances:

 1. Your information may be available to third parties providing computer system administration services, maintenance or other services to our firm Websites, networks, servers, communications or databases.
 However, under no circumstances do we permit such third parties to use that information for other purposes.